 During this time, the pulp fiction industry produced inexpensive magazines that romanticized the exploits of the heroes and villains who roamed the plains—including Buffalo Bill, a central figure of many of these inflated truths.
 In 1872, dime novel writer Ned Buntline persuaded Cody to portray himself on stage.
 The “show business bug” hit Cody, and he formed his own “combination” troupe the next year.
 The group also included James Butler “Wild Bill” Hickok and Texas Jack Omohundro, authentic western characters who gave some credence to the melodrama.

-During the height of the Plains Indians resistance to white settlement, Cody returned to the prairies in the summer of 1876 to scout for the Fifth Army.
+During the height of the Plains Indians resistance to white settlement, Cody returned to the prairies in summer 1876 to scout for the Fifth Army.
 On July 17, 1876, just three weeks after Custer and the Seventh Cavalry were defeated at the Battle of Little Big Horn, Cody’s regiment intercepted a band of Cheyenne warriors.
 When Buffalo Bill, in his stage clothing, killed and scalped a Cheyenne warrior named Yellow Hair (often mistranslated “Yellow Hand”), he reportedly cried out “First scalp for Custer!”
 Buffalo Bill the frontiersman had proved that Buffalo Bill the character was no mere actor.